davidreiman/deblender/README.md

 ## Model Selection

 Gil-Galad model selection is employed via Sherpa's Bayesian optimization suite which utilizes sklearn's Gaussian process module.
 Bayesian optimization specifies a distribution over functions via a kernel function and prior.
 Here, the mean function corresponds to a surrogate objective function whose predictor variables are the model hyperparameters.
-The prior distribution over functions is updated via Bayes' rule to account for trial runs wherein the independent variables specify the model and the dependent variable is the evaluation of said model on the validation dataset.
+The prior distribution over functions is updated via Bayes' rule to account for trial runs wherein the independent variables specify the model and the dependent variable is the evaluation of such a model on the validation dataset.

 With Gil-Galad, we specify which hyperparameters we will optimize by passing a parameter dictionary to our graph class while also defining default hyperparameters during graph and model construction as follows: